pgale/HA_TSV_Dashboards/README.md

 [stateful-scenes](https://github.com/hugobloem/stateful_scenes) (This tracks the state of scenes in HA and is in beta for Philips Hue scenes.
 It currently doesn't work for Hue scenes but hopefully will in the future when it's been developed further/debugged)

 [Philips Hue Icons](https://github.com/arallsopp/hass-hue-icons) (optional) Philips Hue icons

+[Swipe card](https://github.com/bramkragten/swipe-card) To auto-fade or slide between multiple cards.
+This keeps any alert cards on screen without causing the dashboard to extend and conflict with the bubble card pop-up buttons.

 #### Dependencies (HA entities etc): ####